historical-theology/awesome-theology/readme.md

 > A curated list of open source software for Catholic theology.

 Awesome Theology is a catalogue of free and open source tools that assist the workflow of professional theologians and students taking theology classes in institutions of higher learning.
-It bridges the interests of people who use things like tiling window managers and terminal emulators with the interests of people who work with things like ancient Christian Latin and Greek.
+It helps people who use things like GNU/Linux, tiling window managers, and terminal emulators work with things like ancient Christian Latin and Greek and medieval manuscripts.

 ![aquinas](aquinas.png)